 A public opinion poll on behalf of ITV News.

-Methodology: ComRes interviewed 2047 GB adults online between 30th September and 2nd October 2011.
+ComRes interviewed 2033 GB adults online between 16th and 20th December 2010.
 Data were weighted to be demographically representative of all GB adults.
-ComRes is a member of the British Polling Council and abides by its rules.